 FAQ

-What cereals still contain BHT in their packaging?
+What foods commonly contain BHT in packaging?

 Is BHT linked to cancer in humans?